The United Kingdom has outlined new measures to order to tackle the coronavirus pandemic which will affect everyone.

 The vast majority of shops will close and police will intervene on gatherings of more than two people.
 People are only allowed to leave their homes for essential travel to work, food shopping and to exercise once per day.

 Many people are now fearing the effect of a lockdown on their mental health.
-This blog post is here to help.

 10 tips to help maintain your mental health